 Best accessible from Mapusa via a narrow lane lined with bungalows and well preserved Portuguese style settlements is a beach not spoken of much, but as beautiful as they get.
-Much of Vagator beach’s glamour gets stolen by the neighbouring and very famous Anjuna beach which is just walk away.
+Much of Vagator Beach’s glamour gets stolen by the neighbouring and very famous Anjuna Beach which is just a walk away.

 Getting to Vagator is easy enough.
 Ask a cabbie to take you to Mapusa or Anjuna beach, and it’s a picturesque walk from both these places.
 One can also choose to hire a bike from Candolim or Baga and ride down, which should take just a few minutes.